JosephWardDotTech/josephwarddottech.github.io/talks.md

 ***2019***

-A concise introduction to the skills needed to identify, and exploit, security vulnerabilities.
+A brief introduction to the skills needed to identify, and exploit, security vulnerabilities.

 ## Are Programmers the Problem?

 ***2019***

-Panel member in a debate concerning ethics in the modern IT industry.
+Panel member in a debate on ethics in the modern IT industry.

 ![What is Test & Assurance?](./assets/img/test-talks/panel.jpeg)